Dear visitors to our website and Friends of Museum Folkwang,

 Dr. Ulrich Blank

 The Board is responsible for the Verein’s work which takes the form of a voluntary commitment.
 This work particularly includes formulating collection objectives in close collaboration with the Museum director, putting together the events program and shaping the Verein’s current collaboration with the City of Essen.
 The link between the Board and the members is the Verein’s office which is managed by two staff members.

 Dr. Susanne Henle, Vice Chairman

 Anja von Maltzahn

-Gina Becker, M.A. (head of office), Lorena Such, B.A. and Aylin Frank, M.A. (on parental leave) are your contacts for anything connected with the Verein.
+Gina Becker, M.A. (head of office), Aylin Frank, M.A. (head of office) and Lorena Such, M.A. are your contacts for anything connected with the Verein.

 They are assisted by Samuel Solazzo, the student assistant (Master of Photography, Folkwang University of the Arts).